apiad/illiterate/README.md

 * **[FILES...]**: One or more Markdown files to process.
 * **--dir <DIRECTORY>**: Sets the root output directory for all exported files.
 Defaults to the current directory.
-* **-w, --watch**: Watches the input files for changes and automatically re-exports them.
-* **-d, --dry-run**: Checks if the on-disk source files are in sync with the Markdown.
-It will exit with an error if any files would be changed, but will not write any changes itself.
-This is ideal for CI checks.

 ## Roadmap